google/skia/site/docs/dev/design/pdftheory.md

 Similar to Skia, PDF allows drawing to be clipped or transformed.
 However, there are a few caveats that affect the design of the PDF backend.
 PDF does not support perspective transforms (perspective transform are treated as identity transforms).
-Clips, however, have more issues to cotend with.
+Clips, however, have more issues to contend with.
 PDF clips cannot be directly unapplied or expanded. i.e. once an area has been clipped off, there is no way to draw to it.
 However, PDF provides a limited depth stack for the PDF graphic state (which includes the drawing parameters mentioned above in the